-The parents will be notified if a student is not in the correct uniform.
+The parent will be notified if a student is not in the correct uniform.
 The student will be removed from the student population immediately and will not be allowed to attend class, etc., until he is in the appropriate uniform.
-6^{th} - 12^{th} graders not in uniform will be sent to the used-uniform closet to find appropriate uniforms.
+6th-12th graders not in uniform will be sent to the used-uniform closet to find appropriate uniforms.
 Borrowed uniform items should be returned or paid for.
-A 2^{nd} violation will result in detention and a 3^{rd} violation will result in a one-day suspension.
+A 2nd violation will result in detention and a 3rd violation will result in a one-day suspension.